jhui323444/Circuit_Image_Recognizer/processing/README.md

 Below is documentation on the functions within this directory on their parameters and usage.

 ## Endpoint Detection
-The purpose of 'endpoint.py' is to take in some circuit image and obtain the endpoints of wires.
+'endpoint.py' takes in some circuit image and obtains the endpoints of wires.

+#### Summary
 ```
 resize_image(image, path, scale_percent = 25, save_image = 0)